 Fletcher Artist Management represents the artist in North America.

-The 2017/18 season will see her debut at Madrid’s Teatro Real as Cecila in Lucio Silla, debut the role of Fiordiligi in Così fan Tutte for Northern Ireland Opera, sing the title role in Semele at the Karlsruhe Handel Festival, bow as Tsunelda in Arminio at the International Handel Festival in Göttingen, essay Cleopatra in Giulio Cesare with Early Opera Company, and appear as Michal in Saul at the 2018 Glyndebourne Festival Opera.
+The 2017-2018 season saw her debut at Madrid’s Teatro Real as Celia in Lucio Silla, the title role in Semele at the Karlsruhe Handel Festival, Tusnelda in Arminio at the International Handel Festival in Göttingen, Cleopatra in Giulio Cesare with Early Opera Company, and Michal in Saul at the 2018 Glyndebourne Festival.